 Alliance Health Center first began in 1961 as St. Joseph’s Hospital.
 Under the guidance of the Sisters of St. Joseph, the hospital provided inpatient hospitalization for surgeries and medical/physical illnesses.
 In the early 1970s, the psychiatry department was opened.
 Psychiatrists provided effective use of drugs and electro-convulsive therapy in the treatment of a wide range of psychiatric disorders.
 In 1977, Hospital Corporation of America (HMA) leased St. Joseph Hosital and changed the name to Meridian Regional Hospital.
-The nuns soon returned to Ohio.
-Alliance Health Center became a free standing psychiatric and drug/alcohol facility in 1989 and is now owned by Universal Health Services.
+The nuns soon returned to Ohio and Alliance Health Center became a free standing psychiatric and drug/alcohol facility in 1989.
 For over 40 years, this hospital has provided psychiatric and drug/alcohol treatment to individuals across the state of Mississippi and Alabama.

 Located in Meridian, Mississippi, Alliance Health Center is a 154 bed acute care psychiatric and substance abuse treatment hospital.
 The facility offers treatment for adolescents ages 12 through 17, adults with severe mental health disorders and a separate unit “Journeys” for depression, post traumatic stress and bi-polar.
 A program specifically designed for the geriatric population is offered for those experiencing signs and symptoms of dementia and severe depression due to aging issues.